Humanities Honors Program

 Why Humanities Honors?

-Humanities Honors is a unique academic experience at SJSU because it creates a scholarly community in which students learn together and in so doing form lasting friendships and memories.
-Some students say that one of the best things about Humanities Honors is meeting others with whom they can truly discuss what they are studying, and who are as interested in the ideas as they are.
+Humanities Honors creates a scholarly community in which students learn together and in so doing form lasting friendships and memories.
+One of the best things about Humanities Honors is meeting other students with whom you can discuss what you are studying, and who are as interested in the ideas as you are.

 What Can I Do To Be Successful?